"And as you wish that others would do to you, do so to them."

 “How long will it take for you to get back to me?”

 Each case is dealt with individually and thoroughly investigated.
 Concerns dealt with at the informal stage could mean that you will get a response within 1 or 2 working days from the class teacher or year group leader.
-Should your concern or complaint not have been resolved your matter will go to stage one of our complaints procedure and will be dealt with by our Executive Leadership Team which may or may not be the Executive Head Teacher.
+Should your concern or complaint not have been resolved your matter will go to stage one of our complaints procedure and will be dealt with by our Executive Leadership Team which may or may not be one of the Heads of Schools.
 This can take a matter of days or weeks.
 In line with our Complaints Policy we will always respond to your concern within 15 working days.

 “What should I do if I have a Safeguarding concern”?